elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_13.md

 ![](./images/case_01_11.png)

-Note: If you met a tip indicating it might be deleted due to incompatibility, you may continue as it indicates or create a new project in the menu.
+***Note:*** If you met a tip indicating it might be deleted due to incompatibility, you may continue as it indicates or create a new project in the menu.

 ### Step 2
----

 ### Programme